Flexible coal-fired power plants – German experience sought after at GIZ workshop in Beijing

 The goal of the VGB CONGRESS 2017 with its new motto Generation in Competition is to discuss the joint action of renewable and conventional power generation within the rapid change of the energy markets in Germany and Europe.
 Political and overall topics will be discussed in the plenary session on the first day.

-- Chemistry in power plants
+- Cyber security in nuclear power plants and its portability

 and further news from industry, development and research